GfSE/SAF-Specification/stakeholders.md

 * Which kind of conceptual items (energy, material, information, etc.)  are used in the logical architecture of the system?

   ***Rationale:  In my role, I use them as basis for understanding interfaces on conceptual level.***
+* Which kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?
 * Which kind of physical items (energy, material, information, etc.) are used in the physical architecture of the systemI?

   ***Rationale:  In my role, I use them as basis for understanding interfaces on design level.***
 * Which modes and states does the system have?
+* Which operational exchanges do operational performers need to consume or provide?
 * Who provides the inputs to a critical function?
 # Security Expert
 Definition - Security Specialist: